 Walls give definition to our living room space.
 If you have a living room or family room with at least three walls then knowing where your room begins and ends is easy!

-If you have a more open concept you will have to define your space with furnishings instead of walls.
+If you have a more open concept like me you will have to define your space with furnishings instead of walls.

 Just remember, a living room, no matter how many walls are around it needs to be a defined area.
 If not it will seem ambiguous and confusing!